Introduction: The Porcelain “Repair”

 Figure 1: A smile in need of a remake.
 The patient requested a porcelain makeover of the esthetic zone with occlusal corrections to prevent future porcelain fracture.
 The posterior bridgework is clinically acceptable; however, the anterior abutments in the esthetic zone will require resurfacing to match the anterior units.

-Figure 2: Preparations for porcelain veneers on tooth #27 and #28.
+Figure 2: Preparations for porcelain veneers on teeth #27 and #28.
 The small metal exposures will not appreciably affect the bond of the veneers to the porcelain surface.

 Figure 3: A 2x magnified facial view of the veneer preparations.